Desloratadine: Pharmacokinetics

 Desloratadine is well absorbed from the gut and reaches highest blood plasma concentrations after about three hours.
 In the bloodstream, 83 to 87% of the substance are bound to plasma proteins.

 Desloratadine is metabolized to 3-hydroxydesloratadine in a three-step sequence in normal metabolizers.
 First, N-glucuronidation of desloratadine by UGT2B10; then, 3-hydroxylation of desloratadine N-glucuronide by CYP2C8; and finally, a non-enzymatic deconjugation of 3-hydroxydesloratadine N-glucuronide.
 Both desloratadine and 3-hydroxydesloratadine are eliminated via urine and feces with a half-life of 27 hours in normal metabolizers.

 3-Hydroxydesloratadine is the main metabolite.

-It exhibits only peripheral activity since it does not readily cross the blood–brain barrier; hence, it does not normally cause drowsiness because it does not readily enter the central nervous system.
+Desloratadine exhibits only peripheral activity since it does not readily cross the blood–brain barrier; hence, it does not normally cause drowsiness because it does not readily enter the central nervous system.

 Desloratadine does not have a strong effect on a number of tested enzymes in the cytochrome P450 system.
 It was found to weakly inhibit CYP2B6, CYP2D6, and CYP3A4/CYP3A5, and not to inhibit CYP1A2, CYP2C8, CYP2C9, or CYP2C19.
 Desloratadine was found to be a potent and relatively selective inhibitor of UGT2B10, a weak to moderate inhibitor of UGT2B17, UGT1A10, and UGT2B4, and not to inhibit UGT1A1, UGT1A3, UGT1A4, UGT1A6, UGT1A9, UGT2B7, UGT2B15, UGT1A7, and UGT1A8.

 Pharmacogenomics

-2% of Caucasians and 18% of people from African descent are desloratadine poor metabolizers.
+Two percent of Caucasians and 18% of people from African descent are desloratadine poor metabolizers.
 In these people, the drug reaches threefold higher plasma concentrations at seven hours after intake, and it has a half-life of 89 hours (compared to a 27-hour half-life in normal metabolizers).
 Adverse effects were reported at similar rates in poor metabolizers, suggesting that it is not clinically relevant.